Meditation Instructions Updated 10-13-18

 Feeling is the passive aspect of the psychic nature which encompasses our whole unmanifested form so we feel the many sentiments of life within; again, feeling does not include touch which is a tactile experience of the physical body.
 Desire is the active aspect of the psychic nature which constantly drives us to act, for better or worse.
 Feeling is passive until stirred by desire; when aroused, feeling in turn, stimulates desire and the interaction between the two constantly creates “waves” which agitate the waters of the psychic.
 As discussed earlier, in our psychic natures, men are primarily desire and secondarily feeling, whereas women are primarily feeling and secondarily desire.
 So for men, the primary work of Level 2 is to subdue and quench the fires of desire and for women, it is to manage and calm the turbulence of feeling.
 Both men and women have the same goal in this meditation and that is to still the waters of the psychic nature.

-The final step in this meditation process is to be clear and selfless enough for the dual aspects of feeling and desire to immerse themselves into one another like a divine marriage (the diagram below is an alchemical symbol for this process); it means to be contained, complete, and serene within your Self.
+The final step in this meditation process is to be clear and selfless enough for the dual aspects of feeling and desire to immerse themselves into one another like a divine marriage (the diagram below is an alchemical symbol for this process when heat is applied); it means to be contained, complete, and serene within your Self in the activity of life.
 This is the experience of wholeness and Wholeness of Being is the goal in Level 2 meditation.
 Wholeness of Being is Self-realization.

 ~ Step 1: Hold the light (your focused attention) steady on the spiritual heart in the middle of the chest; this is the “center of operations.”
 At the same time, be aware of the psychic waters surrounding the body – it is like an egg-shaped energy bubble (the second field from the body, see diagram below); breathe “smoothly” and calm the psychic energies; maintain this stillness while being alert and attentive.
 Do not forget to keep the Christ Light in your heart during this meditation and pray for the presence and guidance of the Holy Spirit in working with the shadow.
 Psalm 23 is the prayer for this meditation.